-The first of Occuity's revolutionary handheld optical ophthalmic devices, the PM1 allows both clinicians and technicians to take corneal thickness measurements quickly and easily.
+The first of Occuity’s revolutionary handheld optical ophthalmic devices, the PM1 pachymeter allows both clinicians and technicians to take a corneal centre thickness measurement quickly and easily.

-There is no risk of infection and no need to anaesthetise the eye, making the whole process much more comfortable for the operator and subject.
+There is no need to anaesthetise or touch the eye, reducing the risk of infection transmission and making the whole process much more comfortable, safer and quicker for both the operator and subject.

 Features & Benefits

-The Occuity PM1 will provide the measuring and non-contacting capabilities of existing optical desktop devices at a price point comparable to the handheld contacting ultrasound devices.
+The Occuity PM1 pachymeter provides the measuring and non-contacting capabilities of existing optical desktop devices at a price point comparable to the handheld contacting ultrasound devices.

 Non-contact

-The PM1's non-contact capabilities make it totally pain-free and a much better experience for the customer.
+The PM1 pachymeter’s non-contact capabilities make it totally pain-free and a much better experience for both the clinician and the patient.

 Handheld